deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🐗  Kirgur Boulderfist
+ 🐗  Asetred Orcbane
 ----------------------------------

  A battle-hardened, angry red
- minotaur with a mind-blowingly
+ minotaur with a crescent pattern
- intricate pattern shaved into
+ shaved into her thick fur.
+Make
- his thick fur.
-Make no mistake,
+ no mistake, despite her fearsome
- despite his awe-inspiring bulk
- he is a first-class host who has
+ bulk she is a first-class host
- never been put to shame at a
+ who has never been put to shame
- dinner party.
+ at a dinner party.

  Type: Minotaur
  Class: Barbarian
  Level: beginner | XP: 1
- ac: 6 | hp: 34/34
+ ac: 5 | hp: 34/34
  dex: 6 | str: 7 | int: 4
  +1 dex bonus
  +2 str bonus